idriss30/tshop-backend/README.md

 $ npm install

 # create a development database
-$ use mysql workbench of any tool you prefer
+$ use mysql workbench or any tool you prefer

 # create environment variables
 $ create a .env file

 # you will need six environment variables
-KEY <!--- which is your stripe key starting with sk  -->
-NODE_ENV=production <!--- for npm script to run a development server -->
-SECRET__JWT <!--- to encode and decode jsonwebtoken for authentication -->
+KEY  # which is your stripe key starting with sk NODE_ENV=production  # for npm script to run a development server SECRET__JWT # to encode and decode jsonwebtoken for authentication DATABASE__NAME
-DATABASE__NAME
 DATABASE__USER
-DATABASE__PASS  <!--- database password -->
+DATABASE__PASS  # database password

 # Run the app
 $ npm run start